assantos/eon_simulator/README.md

 ### Run the simulator

-python eon_simulator.py
+python run.py

 ### Results

-Results of the simulations are put in the folder plot according to the choose topology
+Results of the simulations are put in the folder out according to the choose topology